 “What Do I Need To Homeschool My Child?”

-Homeschooling, both in the US and in the UK, is an increasingly popular choice for families.
-It is an experience that our family has enjoyed since our eldest child was born, and one that we can’t imagine ending.
-Many parents are considering homeschooling their child for a variety of reasons- it could be that you feel your child is too young or not suited for a school-like structure, issues of bullying or exam stress, problems with their current school or simply that you’ve become curious about an alternative educational route.
+Many parents are considering homeschooling their child for a variety of reasons.
+It could be that you feel your child is too young or not suited for a school-like structure, issues of bullying or exam stress, problems with their current school or simply that you’ve become curious about an alternative educational route.

 So, is there anything you actually need when it comes to homeschooling?
 Absolutely.
-Here are the 10 essentials that every parent needs when starting their homeschooling journey.
+Here are the 10 essentials that every parent needs when starting their homeschooling journey- and I promise you, these are the ONLY things.

 What Do I Need To Homeschool My Child?

-A desire for your child to be healthy and happy: I don’t know any parents who don’t fit this criteria, and often it is a child’s unhappiness or stress levels at school that provoke thoughts of homeschooling in the parent.
-As much as it breaks my heart to hear of a child under chronic stress at school, it makes me want to stand up and cheer when I see a parent saying “no more” and prioritising their child’s health and mental wellbeing above the expectations of the norm.
+A desire for your child to be healthy and happy.
+I don’t know any parents who don’t fit this criteria, and often it is a child’s unhappiness or stress levels at school that provoke thoughts of homeschooling in the parent (if this is you, read my article on why it is OK if a child doesn’t like school).
+As much as it breaks my heart to hear of a child under chronic stress at school, it makes me want to stand up and cheer when I see a parent saying “no more!” and prioritising their child’s health and mental wellbeing above the expectations of the norm.

-A willingness to learn: I don’t mean about the national curriculum, or academic stuff necessarily; I mean a willingness to learn more about your child, what they love and don’t like, what they’re naturally gifted at and what they struggle with; a willingness to learn new ways of finding people to meet and groups to attend (Facebook all the way).
-Y
+A willingness to learn.
+I don’t mean about the national curriculum, or academic stuff necessarily.
+I mean a willingness to learn more about your child, what they love and don’t like, what they’re naturally gifted at and what they struggle with; a willingness to learn new ways of finding people to meet and homeschool groups to attend.

 You need a willingness to Google your rights when it comes to homeschooling law and to stand up to strangers who will criticise what you’re doing; a willingness to un-learn what you thought about education and child development, and re-learn new and wonderful ways of engaging with children.

-A willingness to increase your patience: I was going to put ‘patience’ as #2 but actually I think a lot of parents think of themselves as impatient and I don’t want to put them off- patience is one of those things where the more opportunity you have to practise it, the more it grows.
-As I’ve said above you don’t necessarily need the patience to ‘teach’ your child in a school-like way, but being with them all day requires patience.
-If you find that some of your child’s behaviour is an issue you may like these parenting solutions on dealing with tantrums, helping kids cope with peer pressure, dealing with screen time and more.
+A willingness to increase your patience.
+I was going to simply put ‘patience’ but actually I think a lot of parents think of themselves as impatient and I don’t want to put them off- patience is one of those things where the more opportunity you have to practise it, the more it grows- and you can fake it ’til you make it!
+As I’ve said above you don’t necessarily need the patience to ‘teach’ your child in a school-like way, but being with them most of the time requires patience.

 A thick skin, or efforts to develop one: If you’re going to crumble at the first criticism of homeschooling- this could be from the supermarket cashier, or a neighbour, or close friends and family- you need to develop strategies to let their words roll off you.
 I think there are generally three phases of receiving homeschooling criticism: upset, surprise and amusement.

 Some pre-set answers for people when they ask about homeschooling: I guess homeschooling is kind of like having triplets: whenever you go anywhere people will stop you and ask the same questions (over and over and over and over…).
-This can be exhausting so have some quick one-sentence answers to the most frequently asked questions.
-In fact I might do a blog post on canned answers for people to use, to minimise the brain work (let’s be fair, homeschooling parents don’t need to use up any more mental energy!)
+This can be exhausting so have some quick one-sentence answers to the most frequently asked homeschooling questions.

 An awareness that you will need some time to yourself, and how to get it: You don’t need a hard-and-fast plan, and if you’re not able to get time completely alone that’s fine- but you do need to recognise that you are a human (shocking I know) and that you need to look after yourself.
 Whether it’s having a ‘quiet hour’ where the kids play and you have some lunch in peace, or carving out time in the evening for your favourite TV programme, just try and think of when you’ll get time to nurture yourself a bit.